Michael L. Hauge

 Your Community = Growth

-More than anything I learned in college, I found the people who I invested and spent my time with defined who I was more than anything I studied or place I visited.
-I’ve also since discovered that the most important decisions in my life have not been about my career, but in fact about my friends, my significant other, my colleagues, and my family.
+More than anything I learned in college, I found the people I invested and spent my time with defined who I was more than anything I studied or place I visited.
+I've also since discovered that the most important decisions in my life have not been about my career, but in fact about my friends, my significant other, my colleagues, and my family.

 Research from the National Institute of Health in the USA shows that if you have a friend who smokes, you are nearly 50% more likely to start smoking.
 If you have a friend of a friend who smokes, you are nearly 20% more likely to start smoking.
 The people around you shape what you say, do, sound like, walk like, and are interested in.
 For me, I realized too late that the people around me were the most important influence on my life.